atmin/jtmpl/src/coffee/jtmpl.coffee.md

       setter = (val) ->
         if not catchSignal(val)
-          if (typeof val isnt 'object' or Array.isArray(val)) and typeof descriptor.set is 'function'
+          if typeof descriptor.set is 'function'
             # Existing setter
             descriptor.set(val)
           else